zeronounours/ictf-2015-writeups/analyses/Folkswagen_emissions/README.md

 "echo %s | openssl enc -e -aes-256-cbc -a -k %s" % (flag, german_password)
 ```

-The two files which stores the data are finally modified.
+The two files which store the data are finally modified.
 * `rw/info/Fahrzeugnummern.csv` is appended with the new *car frame number* and
 its associated encrypted *flag*.
 * `rw/info/Bayrisch.csv.enc` is appended with the new translation.
 To do so, it